-The Cooperative Meeting shall elect the auditor, whose term of office expires upon the closing of the Annual Cooperative Meeting following its election.
+The Cooperative Meeting shall elect the auditor.
+The term of office of the auditor expires upon the closing of the Annual Cooperative Meeting following its election.
 The Audit Committee of OP Cooperative's Supervisory Board puts audit services out to tender at some five years' interval (last time at the end of 2011), on the basis of which it proposes eligible auditors to the Annual Cooperative Meeting.